Google Voice Instructions for those without a cell phone

 You have completed setting up a Google Voice number.

-You can now use this number to set up Call or Text MFA Authentication.
+You can now use this number to set up Call or Text Multi-Factor Authentication.
 Any texts/calls to authenticate will show up here in the upper left hand corner of your Google Voice page once you are logged in:

 Please remember to maintain good security practices and do not click on any suspicious links or images if you should receive them and alert the Service Desk if you believe there has been a security breach/incident.

-NEVER give your password to anyone.
+Never give your password to anyone.

 Was this helpful?